brandonfrulla/daxsoCLI/README.md

 Welcome to the Developer Acceleration eXperience for Smart Contract Organizations or DAX.
 This is an open-source CLI tool designed to help you start, build and deploy Web3 projects faster with (hopefully) better opinions and smoother developer experience.

-D.A.X. is a mono-repository powered by Turbo that houses a robust suite of applications and libraries related to blockchain technologies and front-end frameworks.
+DAX is a mono-repository powered by Turbo that houses a robust suite of applications and libraries related to blockchain technologies and front-end frameworks.
 It uses the power of TypeScript for static type-checking and enhanced developer productivity.

 ## NPM Instructions (Not Ready Yet)